vi7/netatalk-timemachine/README.md

 ### Mac OS Time Machine disk

 - Go to **Finder**, press **CMD+K**, insert `afp://<your-server-address>/`
-- Provide credentials, defaults are:
+- Provide credentials, defaults are (check above on how to change the default password):
   - username: `tmbackup`
   - password: `tmbackup`
 - Go to **Time Machine Preferences** pane, press **Select Disk**, choose the network drive connected in the previous step, enter credentials again if asked